immauss/openvas/docs/Readme.md

 - A copy of the baseline data feeds and associated database
 - Option to restore from existing postgresql database dump
 - Option to skip the data sync on startup
+- Proper database shutdown on container stop to prevent db corruption.
+(This was added in 20.08.04.4)

 ## Deployment